zzb19yk/blog/about.md

 ## About Me
 My name is Yunkyu Kim.

-I'm a university student interested in HRM; recruiting, organizational culture, global HR, HR analytics, and more.
+I'm a university student interested in HRM; especially recruiting and organizational culture.

 I am majoring Religious Studies, Psychology and Business.
 I'm looking for HR intern job.